NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 ### Reverse proxy

-A reverse proxy serves as a sort of dispatcher by acting as a central contact point for clients.
-Based on the information requested by the client, it then routes the request to the appropriate backend service and makes sure the backend service’s response makes it back to the appropriate client.
-This will allow us to host multiple services (for future expansion) on the same server.
+A [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) acts as a central contact point for clients and routes their requests to the appropriate backend service.
+It ensures that the backend service’s response is delivered to the correct client.
+This will allow us to access multiple services (applications) hosted on the same home server from the internet, which can be useful for future expansion.

 In our case we will use [NGINX](https://www.nginx.com), let's install it: